Minimally Invasive Knee Replacement

 The Surgical Process

-1. Preoperative Planning: Before undergoing minimally invasive knee replacement, thorough preoperative planning is crucial.
+1. Preoperative Planning: Before undergoing minimally invasive total knee replacement, thorough preoperative planning is crucial.
 This involves a comprehensive evaluation of the patient’s overall health, medical history, and specific details about the knee joint.
 Advanced imaging techniques, such as MRI or CT scans, may be used to create a precise roadmap for the surgery.

 2. Smaller Incisions and Precision Instruments: During the procedure, the knee replacement surgeon makes smaller incisions, typically 2 to 4 inches in length, as opposed to the larger incisions required in traditional knee replacement.
 Specialized instruments are then used to access the knee joint with precision, minimizing damage to surrounding tissues.